jordantomax/talks/notifications/index.md

 - Save push endpoint in a real database
 - Code defensively for serviceWorker failures
-- Don't hardcode your VAPID keys!
+- Authentication with push server requires specific keys, but don't hard code your keys!

 ---